hayhouseboycott/hayhouseboycott.github.io/andrew-karpenko.md

 > I don't appreciate you doing that..

 # 5
-This is a person who claims to be able to solve your psycholigical issues with your father.
+This is a person who claims to be able to solve your psychological issues with your father.

 > A lot of what you are saying is your perception... you claim that you are on the side of truth.
 >